ManqingLiu/ManqingLiu.github.io/_pages/about.md

 I am co-advised by [Dr. Andrew Beam](https://hsph.harvard.edu/profile/andrew-beam/) and  [Dr. James Robins](https://hsph.harvard.edu/profile/james-m-robins/).
 I am also a member of the [Causal Lab](https://causalab.hsph.harvard.edu/).

-In my free time, I enjoy reading philosophical books (currently on the second volume of [THE WORLD AS WILL AND REPRESENTATION](https://en.wikipedia.org/wiki/The_World_as_Will_and_Representation) by Schopenhauer), and working out (a mix of strength training and Pilates).
+In my free time, I enjoy reading philosophical books (currently on the second volume of [The World as Will and Representation](https://en.wikipedia.org/wiki/The_World_as_Will_and_Representation) by Schopenhauer), and working out (a mix of strength training and Pilates).